longevityframework/longevity/feature-list.md

 - Allow for the persistence of any types, including non-case classes and classes from third-party libraries.
+- Eliminate the need to manually enumerate properties with Scala macros.
 - Eliminate boilerplate for building a subdomain with reflective techniques.